open-contracting/standard/docs/guidance/model/milestones.md

 Notes:

-* Contract implementation milestones should be kept updated as things progress.
+* Contract implementation milestones should be kept updated as things progress with the relevant date added to the `dateModified` field.
-* At the point of contract signature, a comparison between `tender/milestones` and `contract/implementation/milestones` with a `milestone/type` of `delivery` or `reporting` should reveal how the negotiated contract differs from what was set out at tender time.
+* At the point of contract signature, a comparison between `tender/milestones` and `contract/implementation/milestones` with a `milestone/type` of 'delivery' or 'reporting' should reveal how the negotiated contract differs from what was set out at tender time.